Rapid funding of novel and unconventional ideas

 - Guidelines for the project description (PDF)

-- Evaluation form for Spark referees (PDF)
+- Guidelines and evaluation form for Spark referees (PDF)

-a) Do I have to be employed at a research institute in order to be eligible to submit a proposal to Spark?
+a) Do I have to be currently employed at a research institute in order to be eligible to submit a proposal to Spark?

 b) Am I permitted to submit a Spark application if I am already getting support through other SNSF funding schemes?